 Interests: Theoretical foundations of machine learning, design and analysis of efficient algorithms for machine learning and mathematical optimization.

-Elad Hazan is a professor of computer science at Princeton university.
-He joined in 2015 from the Technion, where he had been an associate professor of operations research.
+Elad Hazan is a professor of computer science at Princeton University.
 His research focuses on the design and analysis of algorithms for basic problems in machine learning and optimization.
-Amongst his contributions are the co-development of the AdaGrad algorithm for training learning machines, and the first sublinear-time algorithms for convex optimization.
-He is the recipient of (twice) the IBM Goldberg best paper award in 2012 for contributions to sublinear time algorithms for machine learning, and in 2008 for decision making under uncertainty, a European Research Council grant , a Marie Curie fellowship and a Google Research Award (twice).
-He serves on the steering committee of the Association for Computational Learning and has been program chair for COLT 2015.
+Amongst his contributions are the co-invention of the AdaGrad algorithm for deep learning, and the first sublinear-time algorithms for convex optimization.
+He is the recipient of the Bell Labs prize, the IBM Goldberg best paper award twice, in 2012 and 2008, a European Research Council grant, a Marie Curie fellowship and twice the Google Research Award.
+He served on the steering committee of the Association for Computational Learning and has been program chair for COLT 2015.
+In 2017 he co-founded In8 inc. focusing on efficient optimization and control, acquired by Google in 2018.
+He is the co-founder and director of Google AI Princeton.

 Journal of the ACM (JACM), Volume 59 Issue 5, October 2012.